 4. Have a taste of the T’boli’s native dishes

 No adventure is complete without food, right?
-In this case, it’s not just any food, but delectable native dishes that tell stories of the history, culture and lives of the T’boli tribe.
-The locals here are very big on native chicken and for good reasons.
+In this case, it’s not just any food, but delectable native dishes that tell stories of the history, culture, and lives of the T’boli tribe.
+The locals here are very fond of native chicken, and for good reasons.
 The meat of a native chicken is proven to be more nutritious than that of commercial broilers.
-They are also more flavourful.
+They are also more flavorful.

-From their signature heklafak, which is roasted chicken marinated in herbs and spices, they also serve their own chicken tinola, a common dish across the country but more organic and healthier.
+From their signature heklafak, which is roasted chicken marinated in herbs and spices, to their own version of chicken tinola, a common dish across the country but more organic and healthier.

-But perhaps one that really should be tried by tourists is their llolot anok, a dish where the chicken is drenched in herbs and is placed inside a bamboo while being cooked in live charcoal.
-Now, it sounds a bit exotic, I know, but it tastes really great.
-And for the T’bolis, it’s comfort food that is best eaten and shared with other people.
-In this case, visitors of Lake Holon.
+But perhaps one dish that tourists should really try is their llolot anok, where the chicken is drenched in herbs and placed inside a bamboo while being cooked over live charcoal.
+Now, it might sound a bit exotic, but it tastes really great.
+And for the T’bolis, it’s comfort food that is best eaten and shared with other people, in this case, visitors of Lake Holon.

 Photo: Jirasupiter